Make a color gradient

 each vector inside the list is a color gradient of length specified

-.
+by n.
 If the input list contains multiple values, only the first

 color is used to define the color gradient.